MINcomSmartSolutions/strohm/docs/docs.md

 <dd><p>Generate a cryptographically secure random salt</p>
 </dd>
 <dt><a href="#validateOIDCProperties">validateOIDCProperties(req)</a> ⇒ <code>boolean</code></dt>
+<dd><p>Validates that the OIDC authentication properties like access token and user info are present.
-<dd><p>Validates that the OIDC authentication, most of the checks are done by the OIDC library, but we add some little extra checks.</p>
+Most of the checks are done by the OIDC library, but we add some little extra checks.</p>
 </dd>
 <dt><a href="#identifyUser">identifyUser(identifier, options)</a> ⇒ <code>Promise.&lt;Object&gt;</code></dt>
 <dd><p>Gets a user by either user_id or oauth_id</p>